reisaw/reisaw.github.io/_pages/about.md

 Brief biography
 ======

-I was born and raised in Indonesia, but spent my teenage years in China before pursuing my studies in the United States.
-I also have a Chinese name, 黄丹绿, which literally translates to “Yellow Red Green”, like the traffic lights.
+I was born and raised in Indonesia, then spent my teenage years in China before pursuing my studies in the United States.
+I have a Chinese name, 黄丹绿, which literally translates to “Yellow Red Green”, like the traffic lights!

+My last name, Widjaja, is pronounced “Wijaya.”